New Frontiers and New Currents

 Application sections include:

-- project description (four-page maximum), including a statement describing the intended audience
+- project description (three-page maximum), including a statement describing the intended audience

 - list of confirmed speakers and rationale for their selection (two-page maximum)